JuliaPluto/PlutoDesktop/CONTRIBUTING.md

 ## Run in development mode
 - run `npm run start`
-> Node: Currently the code has some Windows specific parts, like checking for admin rights etc.
+> Node: Currently the code has some Windows-specific parts, such as checking for admin rights etc.

 ## Working with Pluto.jl